quentin-st/Munin-for-Android-GCM-Trigger/README.md

 ```

 You can then install the script **wherever you want**.
+Open the devices.py file and add the code sent to you by mail by Munin for Android
+in this file.
+It will look like this:

+    #!/usr/bin/python
+    # -*- coding: utf-8 -*-

+    # ...

+    devices = [

+    ]

 ### Configure munin
 We have to configure munin in order to make it call this script on each alert.